-When selecting projects, agencies give special consideration to the state's county tier system, which ranks counties on a scale ranging from Tier I to Tier IV.
+When selecting projects, agencies gave special consideration to the state's county tier system, which ranks counties on a scale ranging from Tier I to Tier IV.
+In 2022, the South Carolina Department of Revenue (DOR) issued SC Information Letter #22-23 that lists the most recent county tier rankings.
 Each tier assignment is determined by unemployment rates and per-capita income.
 Counties ranked in Tiers III and IV have higher unemployment rates and lower per-capita income.
 Therefore, businesses in these counties are eligible for tax credits to help stimulate local economies and create jobs.

-In 2022, the South Carolina Department of Revenue (DOR) issued SC Information Letter #22-23 that lists the county tier rankings for 2023.
-The below map (Figure 3) includes all 46 counties and their corresponding tiers.
+The map (Figure 3) includes all 46 counties and their corresponding tiers.